By accepting you will be accessing a service provided by a third-party external to https://www.midi.org/

 And finally, since the browser is connected to the Internet, musicians can more easily share data and even connect music devices over a network.

-Web MIDI has the potential to be one of the most disruptive music technology in a long time, maybe as disruptive as MIDI was originally back in 1983.
+Web MIDI has the potential to be one of the most disruptive music technologies in a long time, maybe as disruptive as MIDI was originally back in 1983.
 Did Dave Smith and Ikutaro Kakehachi envision a world with 2,6 billion MIDI enabled smart phones.
 Definitely not!

 Here is an interesting video of someone using a commercially available MIDI controller to play a browser based game. it just makes you think about all the possibilities in the future.